JoseBerlin7/Visual-Transformers/README.md

 .
 ├── ViT.py           # Main implementation (PatchEmbedding, MHSA, TransformerBlock, ViT)

+├── rough notebooks           # Notebooks used during the development and testing process of each modules for convinient implementation of ViT

 ├── test

     ├── mnist_vit_test.py           # testing ViT model with MNIST dataset